Unsecured Nomura-backed loan, missing CEO add red flags to China lending

 Three people involved in the talks spoke on condition of anonymity.
 A Nomura spokesman in Hong Kong declined to comment.

-Several Taiwanese lenders took part in the loan facility, including Cathay United Bank Co Ltd [CTHFNU.UL], which will report the matter to the police, the people told Reuters.
+Several Taiwanese lenders took part in the loan facility, including Cathay United Bank Co Ltd, which will report the matter to the police, the people told Reuters.
 No one at Cathay United Bank could be reached by telephone for comment.

 SHADOW BANKING